MiaoMiao-Harem/MultiplayerMenuSystem-Tutorial/Plugins/HowToAddMenuClass.md

-0. Open Editor, nevigate to `Plugins` in Content Drawer
+0. Open the editor, click `Content Drawer`, then nevigate to `Plugins`

 1. Enter the `Public` folder of the plugin (XXX C++ Classes) you want to add subsystem to, right click and choose `New C++ Class`